maruya24/pytorch_robotics_transformer/README.md

 - Omitted some variables, functions, classes, and tests including those that are no longer necessary for this repository.

 ## Note
 I didn't implement squence_agent.py and its related codes.
-Because those codes are for training and inference that use the tf_agent library, so I figure it is not nesecerary in PyTorch implementation.
+Because those codes are for training and inference that use the tf_agent library, so I figure it is not necessary in PyTorch implementation.
 This repository enables you to use RT-1 just like the other Reinforcement learning codes that utilize PyTorch and OpenAI Gym, without the tf_agent library.